gpanders/nvim-moonwalk/README.md

 will used the already compiled Lua function and will execute as fast as native Lua.

+moonwalk intercepts `:source` and `:runtime` commands for files with the extensions you provide.
+This allows you to use any language anywhere you can use a .vim or .lua file (with a couple of exceptions, see [caveats](#caveats)) such as `plugin` or `ftplugin` files.

 ## Configuration

 The only requirement is a function that can transform a string of the source